Study 10 hrs/week and complete in 4 mo.

 Anyone with minimal programming experience can learn the essentials of building a self-driving car.
 You will learn how to solve problems in both Python and C++ as you discover what makes self-driving cars possible.

-Graduates of this program will earn guaranteed admission into our Self-Driving Car Engineer Nanodegree program.
-This is a complete path to a self-driving car career.
+Graduates of this program will earn guaranteed admission into our Self-Driving Car Engineer, AI for Robotics, or Flying Car Nanodegree program.
+This is the launching point for your career in autonomous systems and a complete path to a self-driving car career.

 Andy has a bachelor's degree in physics from MIT, and taught himself to program after college (mostly with Udacity courses).
 He has been helping Udacity make incredible educational experiences since the early days of the company.